-A New York Times bestseller, The Smartest Kids was selected by The Economist, The Washington Post, The New York Times and Amazon.com as one of the most notable books of 2013.
+A New York Times bestseller, The Smartest Kids was published in 14 countries and chosen by The Economist, The New York Times, The Washington Post and Amazon as one of the most notable books of the year.

-In a handful of nations, virtually all children are learning to make complex arguments and solve problems they’ve never seen before.
+In a handful of nations, virtually all children are learning to make complex arguments and solve problems.
 They are learning to think, in other words.
-What is it like to be a child in these new education superpowers?
+What is it like to be a child there?

 Their stories, along with groundbreaking research into what works worldwide, reveal a pattern of startling transformation: none of these places had many “smart” kids a few decades ago.
 They had changed.
 Teaching had become more serious; parents had focused on what mattered; and children had bought into the promise of education.
 A reporting tour de force, The Smartest Kids is a book about building resilience in a new world—as told by the young Americans with the most at stake.